PranavMotarwar/zipstream-ai/paper.md

 The **zipstream-ai** is LLM-integrated Python package that allows users to stream, parse, and query structured files inside compressed archives without extraction.
 This package is valuable for users who frequently work with large and complex datasets which are often wrapped in a zip format  and want to minimize latency in exploration or integrate them into AI pipelines.

 zipstream-ai offers both a Python API and a command-line interface (CLI) for programmatic use.
-It auto-detects file formats, converts them into structured Python objects, and allows users to query the contents using natural language via OpenAI's GPT models.
+It auto-detects file formats, converts them into structured Python objects, and allows users to query the contents using natural language via Google's Gemini models.

 ## Statement of Need